You’ve probably heard about “superfoods” in the media, at the supermarket, and from your friends. Remember when kale was all the rage?

 5 Mediterranean “Superfoods” you probably haven’t thought of, but need to try – let’s get into it!

 Sofrito is a type of sauce and cooking method widely used in Mediterranean, Latin American, Spanish, Italian and Portuguese cuisine.
-It typically consists of garlic, onion, peppers and tomatoes cooked in olive oil with herbs and spices, like bay leaves.
+It typically consists of garlic, onion, peppers, and tomatoes cooked in olive oil with herbs and spices, like bay leaves.
 Once cooked, it becomes something like a flavorful tomato-based sauce.
-It is used to prepare and give tons of flavor to stews, meat and seafood, and various plant-based dishes.
+It is used to prepare and flavor stews, meat and seafood, and various plant-based dishes.

 Sofrito is thought of as one of the main staples of the Mediterranean Diet.
 It is not only delicious, but it’s also nutrient and antioxidant-packed.
-Research on sofrito has shown that the combination of slow cooking the various vegetables in olive oil enhances the activity of polyphenols and powerful carotenoids like lycopene, which reduces cardiovascular disease risk and prevents cancers.
+Research on sofrito has shown that the combination of slow cooking the various vegetables in olive oil enhances the activity of polyphenols and powerful carotenoids like lycopene, which are associated with reduced cardiovascular disease risk and prevention of some cancers.

-When choosing an olive oil, go for extra virgin (EVOO), ideally in a dark or tin bottle.
+When choosing olive oil, go for extra virgin (EVOO), ideally in a dark or tin bottle.
 The nutrients and antioxidants in olive oil are delicate and easily damaged if exposed to heat or sunlight.
-Only EVOO is cold-pressed, which means that it is the highest quality olive oil with the most health benefits.
+Only EVOO is cold-pressed, which means that it is the highest quality olive oil.

 Don’t knock them ‘til you try them!
-Sardines, salmon, tuna and mackerel are among the fish with the highest levels of omega-3 fatty acids.
-Sardines, also a staple of the Mediterranean Diet, provide 2 grams of heart-healthy omega-3s per 3 ounce serving, which is one of the highest levels of omega-3 of any fish.
-They also support bone health and a strong immune system because they’re a great source of calcium and Vitamin D if eaten whole.
-Such an underrated superfood!
+Sardines, salmon, tuna, and mackerel are among the fish with the highest levels of omega-3 fatty acids.
+Sardines provide a whopping 2 grams of heart-healthy omega-3s per 3-ounce serving.
+Their high calcium and vitamin D content support bone health and the immune system.

-Pro-tip: Sardines are also super easy to find and they’re inexpensive!
-Try them canned in water for $1.99 at Trader Joes.
+Pro-tip: Sardines are also super easy to find and inexpensive!
+Try them canned-in-water for $1.99 at Trader Joe’s.
 You can easily dress them up with some fresh lemon juice and olive oil and serve them atop an arugula salad, or even use them as a substitute in your tuna salad sandwiches!

-Nuts and seeds, specifically walnuts and flaxseed, are staples of the Mediterranean Diet and also unfairly outshined by superfood powders and potions on the internet.
+Nuts and seeds, specifically walnuts and flaxseed, are staples of the Mediterranean Diet and also unfairly outshined by superfood powders on the internet.

 Walnuts have a ton of the good kind of fats, aka polyunsaturated fats.
-These can help lower your LDL “bad” cholesterol levels and increase your HDL “good” cholesterol.
+These can help lower LDL “bad” cholesterol levels and increase HDL “good” cholesterol.
 Talk about amazing things for your heart health!
-Walnuts are also an excellent source of alpha-linolenic acid (ALA), which may be converted into some omega-3s.
-Flaxseeds are also great sources of ALA, and regular consumption may play a role in healthy skin elasticity as well.
+Walnuts and flaxseeds are excellent sources of alpha-linolenic acid (ALA), which may be converted into some omega-3s.

 Pro-tip: Snack on a handful of raw or dry-roasted walnuts with some fruit to keep you satisfied between meals!
 You can also sprinkle some ground flaxseed into your oats or yogurt.

 You probably haven’t seen dandelion greens in your local supermarket.
 But you might have seen them on the side of the road… yes, those!
-Dandelion greens are actually a delicacy in the Mediterranean, and rightfully so!
-They are an excellent source of vitamins A, E, K, folate, iron, potassium and magnesium.
-Not to mention they’re also are full antioxidants that can fight inflammation and prevent aging and chronic disease.
-And they also contain inulin, a type of soluble fiber that supports a healthy gut microbiome.
+Dandelion greens are a delicacy in the Mediterranean region, and rightfully so!
+They are an excellent source of vitamins A, E, K, folate, iron, potassium, and magnesium.
+They also contain inulin, a soluble fiber that supports a healthy gut microbiome.